 - Yeh, A.D., M.I.
 Gomez, and G.B.
 White.
 2014.
 Cost of establishment and production of vinifera grapes in the Finger Lakes region of New York-2013.
 Department of Applied Economics and Management, Cornell University, Ithaca, NY.

 Levels of cluster area infected by rot were significantly lower in the FSLR compared with the C, although were overall below 5% for all treatments.
-Correspondingly, FSLR vines had the loosest clusters, with an assessed visual cluster compactness value of 2.88 out of 5 (Table 1).
+Correspondingly, FSLR vines had the loosest clusters, with an assessed visual cluster compactness value of 2.88 out of 5 (Table 3).

-Berry composition, berry weight, and number of berries per cluster: For the distal cluster, there were not significant differences in the number of berries per cluster, berry weight and berry maturity parameters (TSS, pH, TA) amongst treatments (Table 2).
+Berry composition, berry weight, and number of berries per cluster: For the distal cluster, there were not significant differences in the number of berries per cluster, berry weight and berry maturity parameters (TSS, pH, TA) amongst treatments (Table 4, 5).
 For the basal cluster, berry weight was higher in the CT vines as compared to TBLR, but not in the distal cluster, and there were not significant differences in berry number per cluster and TA amongst treatments.
-Due to a significant treatment by year interaction effect, TSS and pH data of the basal clusters were analyzed by year (Table 3).
-In 2015, FSLR fruit had a significantly higher TSS compared to the other treatments, however, there was no difference in pH between treatments.
-In 2016, CT exhibited higher TSS and pH as compared to the C. Data for categorized berries (shot, green ovaries, and rot berries) will be analyzed in early 2018.

 Education & Outreach Activities and Participation Summary

-The topic of early leaf removal (ELR) as an innovative yield management tool and results from the 2015-2016 growing seasons have been presented in various programs throughout 2017, including presentations and extension publications.
+The topic of early leaf removal (ELR) as an innovative yield management tool and results from the 2015-2016 growing seasons were presented in various programs throughout 2017, including presentations and extension publications.
 One presentation was provided in 2016 at the Pennsylvania Wine Marketing and Research Board on the 2015 results of ELR in Grüner Veltliner.
 Three presentations were given in 2017 that targeted a diverse range of stakeholders, including wine grape producers of the Northeastern and Mid-Atlantic regions and scientists.
 One presentation covered crop load management (including ELR) at the Mid-Atlantic Fruit and Vegetable Convention in Hershey, PA, and the other two were provided specifically on ELR in Grüner Veltliner at the Pennsylvania Wine Marketing and Research Board in State College, PA and the American Society of Enology and Viticulture-Eastern Section conference in Charlottesville, VA.
 One newsletter was created in 2017 to address timing of ELR application, as well as potential benefits and drawbacks of using the practice.
 This newsletter is available to the public through the Penn State Wine and Grapes U. (https://psuwineandgrapes.wordpress.com/) blog.
 The information from the experiment on ELR in Grüner Veltliner was prepared in a manuscript and submitted to the American Journal of Enology and Viticulture in November 2018.
 Early-season-grapevine-canopy-managemen...-leaf-removal-ELR-Wine-Grapes-U. 2017-Program-ASEV-ES-full

-In a preliminary assessment of bud tissue cold hardiness, we found no relevant or consistent differences in cold hardiness amongst treatments.
-Because of these lack of differences, we decided to not perform the time consuming and expensive work of extracting and quantifying carbohydrates in Grüner Veltliner, that would have helped to determine how differences in cold hardiness relate to carbohydrate storage.
-Instead, we are performing carbohydrate extraction and quantification in a closely related project on intensity (instead of timing) of early leaf removal for yield regulation in Vitis hybrid ‘Chancellor’, which will additionally be correlated with cold hardiness DTA data.
-This quantification will incorporate three different storage tissues (roots, trunk, and cane) across three time periods (November, January, and March) for both soluble carbohydrates and non-structural starches associated with cold hardiness.
+In an assessment of bud tissue freeze tolerance, we found no differences in crop load among ELR treatments.
+Because of this, we decided to not perform the time consuming and expensive work of extracting and quantifying carbohydrates in Grüner Veltliner that would have helped to determine how differences in crop load and cold hardiness relate to carbohydrate storage.
+Instead, we performed carbohydrate extraction and quantification in a closely related project on intensity (instead of timing) of early leaf removal for yield regulation in Vitis hybrid ‘Chancellor’.
+This quantification incorporated three different storage tissues (roots, trunk, and cane) across three time periods (November, January, and March) for both soluble carbohydrates and non-structural starches associated with cold hardiness.
 The results of this work suggested that further investigation is required to elucidate the role of carbohydrates and metabolism for vine winter survival.